 Noble Corporation plc announces major shareholder notification

 SUGAR LAND, Texas, Aug.
-13, 2024 /PRNewswire/ -- Pursuant to Section 30 of the Danish Capital Markets Act, Noble Corporation plc ("Noble") (CSE: NOBLE, NYSE: NE) hereby announces the receipt of three major shareholder notifications from BlackRock, Inc. ("BlackRock").
+15, 2024 /PRNewswire/ -- Pursuant to Section 30 of the Danish Capital Markets Act, Noble Corporation plc ("Noble") (CSE: NOBLE, NYSE: NE) hereby announces the receipt of a major shareholder notification from BlackRock, Inc. ("BlackRock").

 About Noble Corporation